tfeuerbach/fip-bot/README.md

 ## ⚙️ Slash Commands

 - `/fip_join [genre]` — Join your VC and start a station (e.g. main, jazz, reggae, etc.)
-- `/fip_info` — Show the current song playing on your selected station
 - `/fip_leave` — Disconnect the bot from the voice channel and delete its message

 ## 🖱️ Embedded UI